Automattic/wp-calypso/client/my-sites/subscribers/README.md

 - `index.js` provides all the routes for this section
 - `controller.js` decides which component to render
 - `main.js` includes the main component with the list of subscribers
-- `subscriber-details-page.tsx` is the component that displays page with individual subscribers details.
+- `subscriber-details-page.tsx` displays page with individual subscribers details

 ## Data

 The data are retrieved and mutated using React Query.
-Please review the `/queries` and `/mutations` folders for details.
+Please review the `/queries` and `/mutations` folders for details (e.g. which endpoints are used).